antmicro/ros2-gui-node/README.md

 ...
 ```

-`GuiNode` offers following set of implemented `RosData` objects:
+`GuiNode` offers the following set of implemented `RosData` objects:

-* `RosPublisherData` - publishes the data to the ROS2 topic and saves the last published data.
+* `RosPublisherData` - publishes data to a ROS2 topic and saves the last published data.
-* `RosSubscriberData` - subscribes to the ROS2 topic and provides the last received data.
+* `RosSubscriberData` - subscribes to a ROS2 topic and provides the last received data.
-* `RosServiceServerData` - provides the service server that saves the data from the last processed request.
+* `RosServiceServerData` - provides a service server that saves data from the last processed request.
-* `RosServiceClientData` - provides the service client that can be used to send the request to the server and save data from the response.
+* `RosServiceClientData` - provides a service client that can be used to send a request to the server and save data from the response.

-For more information about the `RosData` objects, see the `include/gui_node/ros_data` directory, and for more information about the widgets, see the `include/gui_node/widget` directory.
+For more information about `RosData` objects, see the `include/gui_node/ros_data` directory, and for more information about widgets, see the `include/gui_node/widget` directory.

 ## Implementing a Widget

-Widgets are created by inheriting the `Widget` class and implementing the `draw` method.
+You can create Widgets by inheriting the `Widget` class and implementing the `draw` method.
-`GuiNode` calls Widget's `draw` method every frame, and the widget is responsible for displaying the data and handling the user input.
+`GuiNode` calls a Widget's `draw` method every frame and the widget is responsible for displaying data and handling user input.

 ### Creating a new widget

-This section will demonstrate the creation of a new widget that displays a counter value and provides a button for incrementing it.
+In this section, you will see how to create a new widget that displays a counter value and provides a button for incrementing it.

 The obligatory parameters for the `Widget` constructor are:
-* `gui_node` - the `GuiNode` shared pointer that will be used for logging and accessing the `RosData` objects;
+* `gui_node` - a `GuiNode` shared pointer that will be used for logging and accessing `RosData` objects;
 * `window_name` - the name of the widget's window;
-* `ros_data_name` - the name of the `RosData` object that will be used to fresh the data for the widget.
+* `ros_data_name` - a unique name of the `RosData` object that will be used to reference the object with data in the widget objects during render.

-Sample declaration of the `CounterWidget` class (the example can be found in `include/gui_node/widget/widget_counter.hpp` and `src/gui_node/widget/widget_counter.cpp` files):
+A sample declaration of the `CounterWidget` class (the example can be found in `include/gui_node/widget/widget_counter.hpp` and `src/gui_node/widget/widget_counter.cpp` files):

 ```cpp
 #include <memory>
 #include <string>